 How long you should stay on your feet depends on your own comfort levels and physicality.
 While experts originally suggested standing for 15 minutes every hour, many now recommend alternating between sitting and standing every 30 minutes at least.
 At most, experts suggest standing for 45 minutes every hour.

 The right desk height is crucial to ensure your comfort and reducing any strain, particularly in your neck and shoulders.
 The general rule of thumb is that your desk should be at elbow height.
 This means that, with your palms flat on the desk, your elbows should be at a comfortable 90-degree angle.

 Most guidelines suggest that the average 5’11” person should have a desk that is about 44 inches tall, though that height will vary based on your own proportions.
-This is much easier with an adjustable desk or standing desk converter.
+This is much easier with an adjustable sit stand desk or standing desk converter.
 To figure out your own height:

 Keep in mind that your footwear will affect your desk height.
 If you wear high heels or thick-soled boots, you should adjust your desk height accordingly.
 Furthermore, remember that this is just a general guide to your height-adjustable desk.
 While it’s okay to set your desk height lower, avoid setting it higher than your 90-degree height, which will put a lot more pressure on your wrists, elbows, and shoulders.

 Adjusting Your Monitor